-6. The draft instrument makes all of the changes requested by SG and the MWC.
-The key points for members to consider are set out below.
-Depending on the views expressed by members, some amendments may need to be made to the draft for consideration at February's meeting.
+7. The draft instrument makes all of the changes requested by SG and the MWC.
+The key points considered by the Committee are set out below.

-(i) Definition of incapable
+Definition of incapable

-- In an email to LPPO, the MWC has confirmed that in its view, the safest approach would be to leave "mental disorder" as the 'gateway' into having a curator appointed, 'provided the person with the mental disorder can be freed of the need to have a curator once their capacity to instruct has been established.
-Otherwise, the court or the other side would be seeking to decide on whether to appoint/seek a curator when they may not know the level of capacity the person has.' - We have included a definition of "incapable", which is based on section 1(6) of the Adults with Incapacity (Scotland) Act 2000.
-Section 1(6) defines incapable as: 'incapable of (a) acting; or (b) making decisions; or (c) communicating decisions; or (d) understanding decisions; or (e) retaining the memory of decisions...by reason of mental disorder or of inability to communicate because of physical disability; but a person shall not fall within this definition by reason only of a lack or deficiency in a faculty of communication if that lack or deficiency can be made good by human or mechanical aid (whether of an interpretative nature or otherwise)'. - We note that the above definition of "incapable" includes physical disability.
-That appears to go further than the primary legislation referred to in paragraphs 5 and 6 of Paper 4.3B.
-Rather than simply importing the section 1(6) definition as it is, we have therefore adapted it to remove the reference to physical disability.
-Members will note that the wording about "human or mechanical aid" has been retained.
+- 8. In an email to LPPO, the MWC has confirmed that in its view, the safest approach would be to leave "mental disorder" as the 'gateway' into having a curator appointed, 'provided the person with the mental disorder can be freed of the need to have a curator once their capacity to instruct has been established.
+Otherwise, the court or the other side would be seeking to decide on whether to appoint/seek a curator when they may not know the level of capacity the person has.' - 9.
+The definition of "incapable" included in the draft instrument is based on section 1(6) of the Adults with Incapacity (Scotland) Act 2000.
+Section 1(6) defines incapable as: 'incapable of (a) acting; or (b) making decisions; or (c) communicating decisions; or (d) understanding decisions; or (e) retaining the memory of decisions...by reason of mental disorder or of inability to communicate because of physical disability; but a person shall not fall within this definition by reason only of a lack or deficiency in a faculty of communication if that lack or deficiency can be made good by human or mechanical aid (whether of an interpretative nature or otherwise)'. - 10.
+The above definition of "incapable" includes physical disability.
+That appears to go further than the primary legislation referred to in paragraphs 5 and 6 of Paper 7.2B.
+Rather than simply importing the section 1(6) definition as it is, it has been adapted it to remove the reference to physical disability.
+The Council will note that the wording about "human or mechanical aid" has been retained.
 While it may be the case that this wording will mainly be of relevance to physical disabilities, it seems possible that it could in some cases apply to people with mental health issues.
 The MWC has confirmed that in its view, this is appropriate.
-Colin McKay has commented that "there are specialists such as Speech and Language Therapists who may be involved in assisting an individual with a mental disorder (particularly a learning disability) both to arrive at a decision and to communicate it, and there are a number of devices that are used for that purpose, such as Talking Mats."
+Colin McKay, the Chief Executive of the MWC, has commented that "there are specialists such as Speech and Language Therapists who may be involved in assisting an individual with a mental disorder (particularly a learning disability) both to arrive at a decision and to communicate it, and there are a number of devices that are used for that purpose, such as Talking Mats."